 Why don't you write on my paper?

-We'd prefer that YOU write on your paper during a writing consultation at the Writing Center.
-After all, it's your paper.
-If we scribbled all over it, then it would be partly ours.
-Writing consultants do help writers take notes and may write on papers with the writer's permission, but it's not our goal to correct your paper.
-It's our goal to help you learn to correct it yourself.
+We'd prefer that YOU write on your paper during a tutorial.
+Writing consultants do help writers take notes and may write on papers with the writer's permission, but it's not our goal to take over the process of improving your paper.
+It's our goal to help you learn to improve it yourself.

 Can you tell me what grade you think my paper will get?

-We are not involved in your professor's grading process and therefore have no idea of what your grade will be.
-Additionally, every professor has different grading policies.
+We are not involved in your professor's grading process and have no idea of what your grade will be.
 If you have concerns, it is always a good idea to talk with your professor.
-The Writing Center can certainly help you with your writing, but it is not designed to be a substitute for your professor.
+The writing center can certainly help you with your writing, but it is not designed to be a substitute for your professor.

 Will my professor know that I came?

-If you want your teacher to know that you were at the Writing Center, we will send an e-mail to your professor telling her or him that you came.
-The e-mail says only that you came to the Writing Center, and briefly outlines what we worked on in our session.
+If you want your professor to know, we will send an e-mail telling her or him that you came.
+The e-mail will consist of a brief outline of what we worked on in the session.
 Nothing in the e-mail will evaluate your writing.
-If you don't want your instructor to know that you came to the Writing Center for help, then we will not send an e-mail.
-That said, an e-mail from the Writing Center is a great way to let your professor know that you care about your writing and are putting effort into the assignment.
-You are showing the professor that you are willing to put extra time into the assignment, and professors always like to see that!
+If you don't want your professor to know, then we will not send an e-mail.
+It's worth pointing out, though, that an e-mail from the writing center is a great way to let your professor know that you care about your writing.
+You are showing him or her that you are putting time into the assignment, and professors always like to see that!